 This method is a time-saver when you need to import a lot of textual information.
 A new course with the same title as the presentation will be created.
 Each slide of your presentation will be imported as a separate content item.
 For maximum efficiency, you can take the opportunity to add some interactive elements and assessments.

-- While importing automatically, one section is created, and all pages are placed within this section unless your presentation contains sections - the course also will be divided into the same sections.
-You can easily edit the course structure, you can create more sections manually and organize the pages within the corresponding sections.
+While importing automatically, one section is created, and all pages are placed within this section unless your presentation contains sections - the course also will be divided into the same sections.
+You can easily edit the course structure, create more sections manually and move the pages into different sections.

 Transform your PowerPoint completely and use the full potential of Easygenerator

 With this method, what you do is go through your PowerPoint presentation and move each element (text, image, video etc.) individually to Easygenerator, taking the time to create the right structure and enrich it with interactivity and assessments.
 This is the ideal solution if you want to get the most out of your training.